 This course will provide students who plan to teach mathematics in grades 6-12 with strategies for planning, presenting, and assessing the mathematics content found in Virginia's Standards of Learning to a variety of learners.
-Prerequisite: Formal admission to the Teacher Education Program.
+In this course, the student is placed in a public-school mathematics classroom for practical experience observer/participant under the supervision of classroom teachers and college faculty.
+Students will spend a minimum of 10 hours in a publicschool mathematics classroom.
+Prerequisites: Background check requirements must be completed prior to enrolling in any EDU course requiring field experience hours.
+Membership in the Student Virginia Education Association (SVEA) is required.
+Formal admission to the Teacher Education Program.
 (Upon demand)